-There are two main challenges in applying the generalized round elimination approach to the interleaved input distribution described above for proving an ${\Omega}(\log n)$ round lower bound.
-The first challenge is that explicit forms of hard distribution classes like those defined in \cite{TZZ19} for IID data, seem difficult to obtain due to the intricate structures of $\mu$, $\mu^A$, and $\mu^B$.
-The second challenge is that for a lower bound of $\Omega(\log n)$ rounds, we have to prove {\em directly} for adaptive algorithms.
-As mentioned before, if we use a coupling argument to relate adaptive algorithms with non-adaptive algorithms like that in \cite{TZZ19}, we can only prove a $\Omega(\log K)$ round lower bound.
+There are two challenges in proving a $\Omega(\log n)$ round lower bound for BAI in the heterogeneous CL model. \begin{enumerate} \item Explicit forms of distribution classes like those used in \cite{TZZ19} in the homogeneous setting are difficult to obtain in the heterogeneous setting due to the intricate structures of the hard input distributions $\mu^A$ and $\mu^B$.

+\item Since the coupling argument which reduces adaptive CL algorithms to non-adaptive CL algorithms is inapplicable when $n > K$, we have to prove the lower bound for adaptive CL algorithms directly. \end{enumerate}

 In the following, we briefly illustrate how we address these two challenges.